crn58/Cache-Sim/README.md

 The code below creates a cache simulator.

-Cache_sim.cpp - just a basic cache
+Cache_sim.cpp - A basic cache.
 The simulator will be invoked with three command-line arguments as follows:
 ./cache_sim mem_size cache_size access_filename